realfagstermer/realfagstermer-publish/README.md

 Publishing script for Realfagstermer RDF/SKOS.

+Setup: Copy `config.ini.dist` to `config.ini` and fill in the values.
+Set strict permissions like 0600.

 Run `make` to

 1. Get RDF representation from Roald
 2. Get mappings from µmapper
 3. Combine and add metadata about the vocabulary itself (as a concept scheme)
 4. Serialize as RDF/XML, NT, Turtle
-5. Gzip?
+5. Commit Turtle to git
-5. TODO: Send update to triple store
+6. Update triple store (currently Virtuoso)
+7. TODO: Gzip and publish?

 Data model (work in progress)